Add a Search Box

 Styling the Search Box

 Once you have added the code for your search box and validated it, you can then add some styling to it.
-This is more easily done if the search box is placed inside <div> tags as is the one at the top of this page and the one on http://huuweb.org/ Both of those are place inside
+This is more easily done if the search box is placed inside <div> tags as is the one at the top of the page on https://huuweb.org/

 <div id="logoright">Code for search box</div>